zuozhenggh/learning-library/data-management-library/security/data-safe/workshop/assess-db-config-users/assess-db-config-users.md

 ### Assumptions

 This lab assumes that you are already signed in to the Oracle Data Safe Console.
-If not, see [View a Registered Target Database](?lab=lab-1-view-registered-target-database), PARTs 1 and 2.
+If not, see [View a Registered Target Database](?lab=lab-1-view-registered-target-database), Steps 1 and 2.

-## **PART 1**: Run a Security Assessment job against a target database
+## **STEP 1**: Run a Security Assessment job against a target database
 You can use Security Assessment to evaluate the current security state of your target databases and receive recommendations on how to mitigate the identified risks.

 - In the Oracle Data Safe Console, click the **Home** tab, and then click the **Security Assessment** tab.